-LINE 4 - Net Sales.
-The net sales figure on a sales tax filing (such as line 4 of the ST-16) cannot be less than zero.
+Net Sales.
+The net sales figure on a sales tax filing cannot be less than zero.
 Should your returned merchandise or bad debt deductions be more than your sales for the reporting period, use the deductions to reduce net sales to zero for that filing period.
 Use the remaining deductions on your next filing.

-SAMPLE COMPLETED SALES TAX FILINGS
+SAMPLE COMPLETED SALES TAX FILING

-The examples in this section illustrate how to correctly report sales of tangible personal property, personal use of inventory, and common deductions and exempt sales.
+The example in this section illustrates how to correctly report sales of tangible personal property, personal use of inventory, and common deductions and exempt sales.

-Note that the examples are for illustration purposes only and may not contain current sales tax rates.
-However, they are useful in providing instruction for filing and paying your sales tax electronically.
-See page a16 for detailed information about our electronic file/pay options.
+Note that the example is for illustration purposes only and may not contain current sales tax rates.
+However, the example is useful in providing instruction for filing and paying your sales tax electronically.
+See page 15 for detailed information about our electronic file/pay options.